gwleuverink/bundle/docs/local-modules.md

 {: .note }

 > Bundle is meant as a tool for Blade centric apps, like [Livewire](https://livewire.laravel.com), to enable code colocation with page specific JavaScript.
 Preferably the bulk your code should live inline in a script tag or in a [Alpine](https://alpinejs.dev) component.
+>
+> Local modules are a place to put boilerplate code.
+Like importing a single module & doing some setup, loading plugins etc. Writing complex code in here is discouraged.
+Abtract this away inside a blade component instead.

 ## Path rewriting for local modules